Jesse271828/Jesse271828.github.io/_pages/about.md

 title: about
 permalink: /
 show_posts: false
-subtitle: UC Berkeley, member of <a href='https://bliss.eecs.berkeley.edu/'>BLISS</a>.
+subtitle: UC Berkeley, member of <a href='https://bliss.eecs.berkeley.edu/'>Berkeley Laboratory for Information and System Sciences</a> (BLISS).
+<br> jingxing.wang@berkeley.edu

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: False # crops the image to make it circular
   more_info: >
     <p>Berkeley, CA <br>Efe said I should play an instrument because I look like a rockstar.</p>